ttutisani/CouchDBClient/README.md

 Solution contains a demo project in it, which is a console app.
 Just run that demo, and it will ask you to enter one of the supported commands into the console.

+Demo assumes couple of things by default:

-Demo assumes that you have CouchDB running under [http://localhost:5984/](http://localhost:5984/).
+* You should have CouchDB running under [http://localhost:5984/](http://localhost:5984/).
+* There must be an existing CouchDB database named 'my-db'

+If any of these assumptions is not met, demo app will still run, but the commands will fail when you run them.

 ## Contributing Rules